auth0/docs/articles/libraries/lock/v11/migration-guide.md

 ## Should I migrate to v11?

 Everyone should migrate to v11.
-All previous versions are deprecated, and will be removed from service July 16, 2018.
+All previous versions are deprecated, and the Legacy Lock API was disabled on July 16, 2018.
 For applications that use Lock within an Auth0 login page, this migration is recommended; for applications with Lock embedded within them, this migration is mandatory.

-::: note
+::: panel Legacy Lock API Removed from Service Previously, deprecated Lock versions were planned to be removed from service on April 1, 2018.
+However, the Removal of Service date was extended to **July 16, 2018** due to a [mitigation of the risks posed by deprecated versions](/cross-origin-authentication/fingerprinting).

-Previously, deprecated Lock versions were planned to be removed from service on April 1, 2018.
-However, the Removal of Service date has been extended to **July 16, 2018** due to a [mitigation of the risks posed by deprecated versions](/cross-origin-authentication/fingerprinting).
-Customers are still encouraged to migrate applications to the latest version **as soon as possible** in order to ensure that applications continue to function properly.
+As of July 16, 2018, the Legacy Lock API has been disabled.
+You can temporarily re-enable it in order to make any necessary changes or finish your migration, but on July 30th it will be disabled permanantly.
+See [the announcement](https://community.auth0.com/t/soft-removal-of-legacy-lock-api/12949) for more information.
 :::

 ## Migration instructions